duartesalvadorubio/EEZYbotARM_robot_controller/README.md

 The robot is controlled by a Flysky ia6-b radio receiver and a radio control transmitter.
 It consists of a manual and an automatic operating mode:

 - **Manual mode:** For which the radio control and the receiver are used.
 The user can drive the robot by using the sticks.
-- **Automatic mode:** For which certain position values are memorized for which the robot must carry out a programmed movement.
+- **Automatic mode:** In this mode certain position values are memorized for which the robot must carry out a programmed movement.

 The program is structured in the following files: